Skip to content

 If your phone stays alive, your trip feels easier.

-• Don’t overpack: one good adapter is better than five random ones
+• Don’t overpack: one good adapter beats five random ones

 A simple plan that works